When is the Best Time to Buy a Car?

 For some, the answer to this question may seem perfectly simple.
-The best time to buy a car is whenever I either want to buy one, or need to be one, right?
-Well, if you have the money and the will, there’s nothing wrong with that idea.
-However, if you want to get the best-possible deal on a car and get the most bang for your buck, then there are some timing guidelines that are worth following.
+The best time to buy a car is whenever I either want to buy one or need to be in one, right?
+If you have the money and the will, there's nothing wrong with that idea.
+However, if you want to get the best possible deal on a car and get the most bang for your buck, some timing guidelines are worth following.

-Below, we’ll be looking at the best times to buy a car: times of the month and year, and even days of the week where dealers are more open to negotiation and cars tend to be better priced.
-Let’s take a closer look.
+Below, we'll be looking at the best times to buy a car: times of the month and year, and even days of the week when dealers are more open to negotiation and vehicles tend to be better priced.
+Keep in mind that buying a car in today's supply-constrained market can be a challenge, but applying these tips can't hurt.
+Let's take a closer look.

 Best Time to Buy a Car: Specific Days

-If on the other hand you go there on a Monday or Tuesday, there will likely be far fewer people there, allowing you a lot more time and attention from a staffer.
-You can ask all the questions you need, and because there are so few customers in, the sales staff may be much more willing to talk about a deal.
-Boosting sales on those quiet days is always good for them and helps them improve their monthly numbers.
+On the other hand, making a dealership outing on a Monday or Tuesday translates into fewer customers and more attention from staff.
+Ask all the questions you need, and chances are the dealer will be more open to talking about a deal.
+Boosting sales on these quiet days is good for business and improves overall monthly performance.

 Other Specific Holiday Days

-While the summer in general marks peak price season for cars, there are a few standout days where dealerships are willing to offer better deals, including Memorial Day at the end of May, and July 4th.
-They aren’t the biggest discounts you’ll see throughout the year, but if you find yourself in need of a car in the summer months and can’t wait for the fall, then these days are the ones you’ll likely find the best deals.
+While the summer generally marks peak price season for cars, there are a few standout days when dealerships are willing to offer better deals, namely Memorial Day at the end of May and July 4th.

 Best Time to Buy a Car: Periods of the Year